Case Studies

 Maisie is a beautiful, 9 year old Welsh Section A who came to me to be backed and made safe for a child/children to ride.
 This video clip shows me training Maisie to stand still if the rider falls off - we covered every combination that I could think of!

-Oh yes, and here is just a little clip showing that it is possible for pony's to behave when working on grass - you just need absolute consistency.
+Here is a little clip showing that it is possible for pony's to behave when working on grass - you just need absolute consistency.

 If they sometimes get grass from pulling their head down and sometimes they don't then the grass snatching can become really addictive as sometimes it works and sometimes it doesn't, a bit like gambling can become to a human.
-If you always lost when gambling it would quickly loose its appeal, and because you had no pay off for doing it then it would quickly become something you couldn't really see any point or fun in doing, but you only have to win once which strikes that thought of 'maybe this time I might? let's see'.
+If you always lost when gambling it would quickly loose its appeal, and because you had no pay off for doing it then it would quickly become something you couldn't really see any point or fun in doing, but you'd only have to win once to start thinking it might be a good idea to try again.
 It's the same mindset with ponies and grass.
-If they never succeed once wearing their headcollar or bridle then they quickly learn that there is no point in trying.
+If they never succeed then they quickly learn that there is no point in trying.

 Some times according to the nature of the pony it may be possible to set up a cue such as patting the ground to say it's OK to eat now, but not in all cases, and again you would need to be incredibly consistent with this for it to really work.
 Anyway here is the clip showing Maisie ground tied and being as good as gold!